HunterKart/proficiency-faculty-evaluation/docs/front-end-spec.md

 **Final Technical & Developer Notes:**

 -   **Asynchronous Process:** The entire cancellation is an asynchronous background job.
 The Admin's initial click on "Confirm Cancellation" should only make a quick API call that enqueues the job and returns an immediate response.
-The UI then polls a status endpoint to know when the job is complete, updating the period's status from `Cancelling...` to `Cancelled`.
+The UI then polls a status endpoint to know when the job is complete, updating the period's status from `Cancelling...` to `Cancelled (Restorable)`.
 -   **Notification Delay & Undo:** To prevent the notification race condition, the background job must first wait \~15 seconds before scheduling the notification tasks.
 If the Admin clicks "Undo" within the 10-second UI window, the API call must find and **cancel the job from the queue before it begins processing**.
 -   **Transitional State & Locking:** During the entire process (from the moment the job is enqueued until it is complete), the period must be in a transitional `Cancelling...` state.
 During this time, the backend **must prevent** the creation of a new, overlapping evaluation period to avoid the data conflict risk.
 -   **'Other' Reason Logic:** The dropdown for reasons will include an "Other (requires internal note)" option.
 If selected, the UI will make the "Internal Admin Notes" text area mandatory.
 The public notification sent to students will be a safe, generic message, while the specific notes are saved only to the audit log.